-Heavy metals such as cadmium, lead and mercury and other elements such as arsenic and selenium can potentially contaminate meat products through their presence in the soil, uptake by crops used in stockfeed or metal contamination during processing.
-Metals may enter the soil through agricultural practices, for example, as components of fertilisers and /or industrial contamination.
-In addition to the consumption of crops grown in soils with high metal contents, animals may directly consume soil.
-Soil consumption is relative to the grazing pattern and may be greater for animals grazing dryer pastures close to the ground.
+In addition to the consumption of crops grown in soils with high metal contents, animals may be exposed to metal contaminants by directly consuming soil.
+Soil consumption may vary depending on the grazing pattern, climate and pasture characteristics, and may be greater for animals grazing dryer pastures close to the ground.
 Meat is a relatively small contributor to the overall dietary intake such elements and, at the current levels found in meat, there are no public health and safety concerns.
 Overall, the data suggests that stock feed and soil do not significantly contribute to heavy metal and other element contamination of meat.

 Persistent organic pollutants (POPs) such as dioxins can occur naturally in the environment although the major source is from industrial practices.
-The term 'dioxins' is used to describe a group of environmentally persistent halogenated aromatic hydrocarbon chemicals that include polychlorinated dibenzodioxins (PCDDs), polychlorinated dibenzofurans (PCDFs), polybrominated dibenzofurans (PBDPs).
-PCDDs, PBDDs, PBDFs and PCDFs are not manufactured intentionally but are by-products of combustion.
+The term 'dioxins' is used to describe a group of environmentally persistent halogenated aromatic hydrocarbon chemicals that include polychlorinated dibenzodioxins (PCDDs), polychlorinated dibenzofurans (PCDFs), polybrominated dibenzodioxins (PBDDs) and polybrominated dibenzofurans (PBDFs).
+PCDDs, PCDFs, PBDDs and PBDFs are not manufactured intentionally but are by-products of combustion.
 They are formed naturally by volcanoes and forest fires, as well as by industrial processes such as waste incineration and the synthesis of certain chemicals.

 A major source of potential exposure to POPs is through the diet.
 Because of the lipid solubility of some POPs, meat products can be a significant source of dietary exposure.
-The Code does not contain an ML for dioxins.
-Results of the recent National Dioxin Program indicated levels of dioxins in Australia's meat are low and compare favourably with overseas products in terms of dioxin contamination.
-None of the samples (collected and analysed in 2002-2003) contained dioxin levels exceeding the European Union (EU) standard.
+The Code does not contain an ML for dioxins; however, results from a survey published in 2004 indicated that levels of dioxins in Australia's meat are low and compare favourably with overseas products in terms of dioxin contamination.
+In this survey, none of the meat samples contained dioxin levels exceeding the European Union (EU) standard.
 It is concluded that there are no public health and safety concerns with the current levels of dioxins in meat and meat products.

-Unlike dioxins, polychlorinated biphenyls (PCBs) do not occur naturally in the environment; they are derived from man made sources which were manufactured for approximately 50 years for use as components of insulating fluids in transformers and other electrical equipment.
-A range of surveys has indicated that PCBs are either not detected or detected at very low levels in the Australian and New Zealand food supply.
+Unlike dioxins, polychlorinated biphenyls (PCBs) do not occur naturally in the environment; they are derived from man-made products which were manufactured for approximately 50 years for use as components of insulating fluids in transformers and other electrical equipment.
+A range of surveys has indicated that PCBs are either not detected or detected at very low levels in the Australian food supply.
 The low level of dietary exposure is well below the reference health standard.
 It is concluded that there are no public health and safety concerns associated with residues of PCBs in meat and meat products.